grant0417/assembler6502/README.md

  * A full macro engine
  * Non standard opcodes

-The binary takes the file with the assembly as an argument and two optional arguments of `--pretty-print`, which instead of outputting a binary format will print in a human readable format, and `--output file_name`, which will print the output to a file as an alternative to the standard output.
+The assembler takes the file with the assembly as an argument and two optional arguments of `--pretty-print`, which instead of outputting a binary format will print in a human readable format, and `--output file_name`, which will print the output to a file as an alternative to the standard output.